Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration: Regeneration

-After generating a set of input-output pairs that adequately capture the $f_{n}$'s client-observable behavior, \sys moves on to synthesize a replacement function $f_{n}'$.
+After generating a set of input-output pairs that adequately capture the $f_{n}$ client-observable behavior, \sys moves on to regenerate a replacement function $f_{n}'$.

-\heading{Natural language algorithm} \sys starts by inspecting the generated I/O pair set $I$ and instructs an LLM instance to produce an algorithm in natural language that describes at a high level the implementation of a function that would satisfy the I/O pairs (full prompt in \cref{appendix:prompts}). \begin{prompt-box-small} Given this test suite, design an algorithm that describes the function.
+\heading{Natural language algorithm} \sys starts by inspecting the generated input-output pair set $I$ and instructs the LLM to produce an algorithm in natural language that describes at a high level the implementation of a function that would satisfy the input-output pairs (full prompt in \cref{appendix:prompts}). \begin{prompt-box-small} Given this test suite, design an algorithm that describes the function.